Death toll rises to 92 in blaze at coronavirus ward in Iraq

 “The whole state system has collapsed, and who paid the price?
 The people inside here.
 These people have paid the price,” Haidar al-Askari seethed at the scene.

-Overnight, firefighters and rescuers — many holding flashlights and using blankets to extinguish small fires — searched through the ward in the darkness.
+Overnight, firefighters and rescuers — many holding flashlights and using blankets to smother small fires — searched through the ward.
 As dawn broke, bodies covered with sheets could be seen laid out on the ground outside the hospital.
+Distraught relatives searched for traces of their loved ones amid charred blankets and belongings.

 Ali Khalid, 20, a volunteer who dashed to the scene, said he found the bodies of two young girls locked in embrace.